 • Translate a foreign title into English unless the work is known to the American public by its foreign name.

 magazine titles Capitalize the name but do not place it in quotes and do not italicize.
 Lowercase magazine unless it is part of the publication's formal title: Harper's Magazine, Newsweek magazine; Time magazine.
 Check the masthead if in doubt.

 Muhlenberg College When referring to Muhlenberg College, capitalize the College when the word appears without "Muhlenberg."
 This is an exception to AP style.

-Faculty and staff are referred to by full name on first mention and by last name only with subsequent use.
-Athletic references to student names follow faculty and staff naming conventions.
+names Students, faculty and staff are referred to by full name on first mention and by last name only with subsequent use.
+Rerences to student names follow faculty and staff naming conventions.

 Alumni names follow faculty and staff naming conventions.
-If an alumna/alumnus last name differs from the last name used while a student, best practices dictate enclosing a former last name in parentheses between first and last name, e.g., First (Maiden) Last '09.
+If an alumna/alumnus last name differs from the last name used while a student, best practices dictate enclosing a former last name between first and last name, e.g., First Maiden Last '09.
 Always consult with the alumna/alumnus in question to respect specific naming preferences.

 newspaper names Capitalize the in newspaper names if that is the way the publication prefers to be known.
 Lowercase the before newspaper names if a story mentions several papers, some of which use the as part of the name and some do not.
 Where location is needed but is not part of the official name, use parentheses: The Huntsville (Ala.)
 Times.
 Do not italicize, underline, or place in quotes.

 numerals Follow these guidelines in using numerals:

 • Spell out a numeral at the beginning of a sentence.
 If necessary, recast the sentence.
 There is one exception - a numeral that identifies a calendar year: 1978 was a very good year.